sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

 | **Scope**                       | `https://www.googleapis.com/auth/firebase.messaging` |
 | **Your Auth server URL**        | `https://\<ngrok-id>.ngrok-free.app/oauth/token` |
 | **Your FCM token endpoint URL** | `https://\<ngrok-id>.ngrok-free.app/oauth/fcm-token` |

+## 5) Final test

+To verify that everything is setup correctly, you can try to install Sinch's sample app for Android SDK and place a call toward a user registered with the sample app.
+More specifically:

+1. Download Sinch SDK for Android from the [download page](https://developers.sinch.com/docs/in-app-calling/sdk-downloads/)
+1. install `sinch-rtc-sample-push` app on 2 Android devices (or simulators), using Android Studio
+1. register `userA` on one device, and `userB` on the other one
+1. place a call from `userA` to `userB`: Sinch platform will contact your authorization server to get the credentials needed to authorize the push request to FCM; you'll be able to see requests/responses being handled by your authorization servers in the logs of the authorization server
+1. if a push notification reaches `userB`, the test succeeded.

+**NOTE**: not every call to an Android device will trigger a request to your authorization server, because Sinch will cache the FCM tokens obtained by your server according to the `expire_at` field returned in the response (default value is 1 hour, see [Guide for migration to FCM v1](https://developers.sinch.com/docs/in-app-calling/android/migration-to-fcm-v1/#implementing-the-fcm-token-endpoint) for more details); this will greatly improve the performance of the Sinch platform, but might slow you down in development/integration phase as Sinch will contact your authorization server only after the existing token has expired.
+To simplify your development/integration, you can manually override the expiry of the FCM token by setting the variable `FCM_TOKEN_TTL_SECONDS_OVERRIDE` in `./src/app.js` to a short TTL (e.g., 30 seconds).